Photo Credit: Daniel Padron, Fact Credit: IAC

-- Named to pay tribute to the Greek goddess Artemis.
+- Named to pay tribute to the Greek goddess of nature, life, and hunt Artemis.

 - In the SPECULOOS network, which consists of four telescopes which are scanning the sky in the southern hemisphere from the Paranal Observtory (Chile) and which are named after the four Galilean moons of Jupiter: IO, EUROPA, GANYMEDE and CALLISTO.
 The SPECULOOS project also has another 1m telescope (SAINT-EX) sited in Mexico, and two 60 cm prototypes called TRAPPIST, sited respectively in Chile and Morocco.